 Kaitlyn completed her bachelor’s degree in chemical dependency and community psychology at St. Cloud State University.
 She is a Licensed Alcohol and Drug Counselor (LADC).
 She joined the CMMHC team in 2018 as an Outpatient Chemical Dependency Counselor.
 Kaitlyn’s expertise include chemical dependency assessments, adult group counseling, motivation interviewing, Cognitive Behavioral Therapy (CBT) and person-centered approaches.

 Abby Charlson-BS, LADC

-Abby is a licensed alcohol and drug counselor through the Board of Behavioral Health and Therapy.
-Abby completed her Bachelor’s degree in chemical dependency counseling and community psychology at St. Cloud State University.
-She has worked in various settings such as residential treatment, halfway houses, and outpatient settings with various age groups, cultures and genders.
-Her expertise lies within utilizing the group process, family system, relapse prevention, independent life skills, stress management, and education on co-occurring disorders.
+Abby completed her bachelor’s degree in chemical dependency counseling and community psychology at St. Cloud State University.
+She is a Licensed Alcohol and Drug Counselor (LADC).
+Abby has worked in residential treatment, halfway houses, and outpatient settings with various age groups, cultures and genders.
+Her expertise is in utilizing the group process, family system, relapse prevention, independent life skills, stress management and motivational interviewing.
 Abby believes in incorporating various counseling methods to help assist clients reach their goals in all areas of their lives while recovering from addiction.